TYPES OF CASINOS IN MAINE

 This is a wooden fort that was constructed on the banks of the Kennebec River in 1754.
 The fort is considered to be the oldest of its kind in New England and also the oldest stockade fort in the country.
-The Old Fort Western is a National Historic Landmark and it features a store and houses that are well restored.
-You will also see information and exhibits about the fort and also learn about the history of the area during the mid-18th century.
+Old Fort Western is a National Historic Landmark and it features a store and houses that are well restored.
+You will also see information and exhibits about the fort and learn about the history of the area during the mid-18th century.

 Maine Maritime Museum

 This museum can be found on the site of a 19th-century shipyard and it is dedicated to preserving and interpreting the seafaring, lobstering, and shipbuilding heritage of Maine.
 The museum houses an extensive collection of artifacts and materials on everything from clipper ships and lighthouses to maritime art.
 The museum is surrounded by a blacksmith shop, 140 Maine-built or Maine-related boats, and a hands-on lobster exhibit that you can explore.
 You should also visit the Mary E which is the oldest fishing schooner built in Maine.